-The Boards of the American Association of Colleges of Pharmacy and the American College of Clinical Pharmacy are pleased to announce the call for nominations for the Anniversary Fellowship in Pharmacy at the National Academy of Medicine (NAM) [formerly the Institute of Medicine].
-The fellowship will support a pharmacist as an early career health policy or health science scholar.
-Details about the nomination process for the Fellowships may be found in the Guide to Nominations below.
+The Boards of the American Association of Colleges of Pharmacy and the American College of Clinical Pharmacy are pleased to announce the call for nominations for the National Academy of Medicine (NAM) Fellowship in Pharmacy.
+This fellowship will support a pharmacist as an early career health policy or health science scholar.
+Details about the nomination process may be found in the Guide to Nominations below.

-Created to celebrate the 35th anniversary of the IOM’s establishment, the purpose of the NAM Anniversary Fellows programs is to enable talented, early career health policy or health science scholars to participate actively in the work of the NAM and to further their careers as future leaders in the field.
-The Fellowships will be awarded for a two-year period during which time the Fellows will be expected to continue working at their main academic post.
-The Fellows will be assigned to a board of the NAM, attend its meetings, and actively participate in the work of an appropriate expert study committee or roundtable, including contributing to its report or other products.
+The Fellows will be assigned to a board of the National Academies, attend its meetings, and actively participate in the work of an appropriate expert study committee or roundtable, including contributing to its report or other products.
 The Fellows will be invited to the NAM Annual Meeting and will also take part in an intense one-week orientation to health policy in Washington, DC.
 This will introduce the Fellows to a variety of perspectives, including legislators, government officials, industry, patient interest groups, scientists, and health professionals.
-Each Fellow will be assigned to an NAM member who will serve as a senior mentor for the duration of the Fellowship.
-In addition, each Fellow will be provided with a flexible research stipend of $25,000.
+Each Fellow will be assigned to a NAM member who will serve as a senior mentor for the duration of the Fellowship.
+In addition, each Fellow will be provided with a flexible research grant of $25,000.

 If you have questions about any aspect of the nomination process please contact Lucinda L. Maine, AACP Executive Vice President & CEO.

 Guide to Nominations